sashastadler/crunge-notes/Notes/Adventure Log.md

  Head back into town and visit a clothing store run by [Mary/Yewande](Characters/NPCs/Mary-Yewande.md) where they purchase some nice clothes.
 Next they head to [Tia's Materium](Locations/Basses.md#Tia's%20Materium) with some squirrels to maybe get information about the poison/rot.

  Talked to some folk about the beast and then set up camp for the night.
 Fought the beast (and some wolves and bats she summoned).
 After some fighting, she transdormed into Yewande.

+ ### Jan 16, 2022 - Session 30

+The crew travels back to [Basses](Locations/Basses.md)